distrust-foundation/sig/README.md

 In spite of many popular claims to the contrary, PGP is still the most well supported protocol for distribution, verification, and signing for keys held by individual humans.
-It is also the only protocoal with wide HSM support allowing you to keep keys out of system memory and requier physical approval for each operation.
-E.G a trezor, ledger, or yubikey.
+It is also the only protocol with wide HSM support allowing you to keep keys out of system memory and require physical approval for each operation.
+E.G a trezor, ledger, yubikey, etc.

-Popular alternatives like signify or straight openssl have poor support for these workflows.

 Admittedly the GnuPG codebase itself is a buggy dated mess, but PGP as a spec is still Pretty Good for many use cases.
 A recent modern rewrite by a number